As of 12/20/2024

 How to Pick Stocks: Approach Two

-Bottom fishing, where you select weak industries, is risky because weak stocks and industries tend to remain weak, as outlined in One Approach.
-I have not had much luck bottom fishing.
-Remember the phrase that bottom fishing is like trying to catch a falling knife?
+Have you heard the phrase that bottom fishing is like trying to catch a falling knife?
 You can get very bloody doing so.

-Instead, much of my success comes from picking stocks and industries that are making new highs.
-These strong relative strength stocks and industries tend to remain strong.
+You can try picking stocks and industries that are making new highs.
+This is called momentum investing or momentum trading.
+Buy high, sell higher.
+These strong relative strength stocks and industries tend to remain strong for months or even years.

 Top of page More